St. Matthew

 "a house" The owner of the house can not be determined.
 Two possible owners could be Matthew or Jesus.

 "Look! many tax collectors and sinners were reclining together with Jesus and his disciples."
-Matthew used the emphatic phrase "Look!" to make the point Jesus and his followers shared table fellowship with tax collectors and sinners.
+Matthew used the emphatic phrase "Look!" to make the point that Jesus and his followers shared table fellowship with tax collectors and sinners.

 "Sinners" were not only people who lived immoral lives.
 In the broader sense, Jews called anyone who lived outside Judaism proper, "sinners."
 Hence, Gentiles and outcasts from the community were "sinners."